-Vinyl still gets a bad rap, despite recent environmental impact studies suggesting it isn’t as bad for the planet as once thought.
+Vinyl siding still gets a bad rap, despite recent environmental impact studies suggesting it isn’t as bad for the planet as once thought.
 And alternative cladding options continue to grab market share.

-Vinyl still dominates the siding market, but for those who want an alternative, options exist.
+Vinyl siding still dominates the siding market, but for those who want an alternative, options exist.
 Products are available in a wide range of materials, colors, and systems.

 Made from steel, aluminum, polymers, fiber-reinforced concrete and wood composites, today’s vinyl siding alternatives feature easy installation, low maintenance, and protection from extreme weather, offering contractors and homeowners a bevy of cladding options designed to mimic natural wood, brick, and stone without the associated upkeep.

 The manufacturer says this is the first individual mortarless stone veneer that can be installed with common tools.
 Featuring a no-mortar, no-mess installation, the products offers various profiles and a variety of colors interior to exterior applications.

 Stone veneers, in particular, provide an alternative to traditional masonry and can be installed like traditional vinyl siding without the need for mortar, while providing enhanced performance benefits to the building envelope.